 A classic pairing that works by counteracting these tannins and their “drying” of our mouth is meat and red wine.
 The proteins from the meat reinvigorate the dryness and astringency in your mouth that results from drinking a tannic red wine.
 And it’s tempting to see the same mechanic at work with Mexican moles and dark chocolate.

 The best way to demonstrate this is a trick we were taught by Professor Barry Smith, which we now try to incorporate into all our Virtual Tastings.
-Take a piece of 100% chocolate and try it before and after you’ve chewed a (bitter and astringent) roasted coffee bean.
+Take a piece of 100% cocoa and try it before and after you’ve chewed a (bitter and astringent) roasted coffee bean.
 For most of us the difference is dramatic.
-Suddenly, we can detect the flavours in the 100% chocolate – whereas before then the primary sensations were bitterness and astringency.
+Suddenly, after trying the coffee bean, we can detect the flavours in the 100% cocoa – whereas before the primary sensations were bitterness and astringency.

 The power of these “tannin” pairings may also explain why more tannic wines (shiraz, amarone, bordeaux, etc.) pair more effectively with chocolate than red wines that have fewer tannins, like pinot noir / Burgundy and white wine overall.

 But the reason white wine and chocolate is harder to pair is also more basic.
 It’s about one of the essentials of flavour partnering — bringing out similarities and avoiding clashes.

 One of the most powerful reasons why a pairing works is that the different components “complement” one another and that they don’t discordantly clash.
 So in matching red wines and dark chocolate, one sound guideline is to look for underlying similarities in the flavours of the wines and chocolates.